Montacute House: Second floor

-Gardens
+Montacute House Gardens

 The gardens were well established by 1633, and by 1667 several walled gardens and courts had been added with established orchards.
 They were accompanied by stone gate lodges, which were removed in the 18th century.

+The north-east and south-east corners of the former entrance forecourt have pavilions with ogee domed roofs, oriel windows and obelisks.
+The latter two are motifs of the house itself.
 The garden planting, laid out within the former forecourt and in the slightly sunken grassed parterre square, was the work of Mrs Ellen Phelips, who lived at Montacute from the 1840s to her death in 1911, and her gardener, Mr Pridham, who had worked for her at Coker Court.
 The avenue of clipped yews that reinforces the slightly gappy mature avenue of trees stretching away from the outer walls of the former forecourt to end in fields, and the clipped yews that outline the grassed parterre date from that time, though the famous "melted" shape of the giant hedge was inspired by the effects of a freak snowfall in 1947.
 The sunken parterre garden design, with its Jacobean-style central fountain, designed by Robert Shekelton Balfour (1869–1942), is of 1894; Balfour's dated design is conserved in the library of the Royal Institute of British Architects.
 Mixed borders in the East court were replanted by Phyllis Reiss of Tintinhull in powerful hot colours when the earlier tender colour scheme laid down by Vita Sackville-West proved insipid to modern taste.

 There are around 106 ha of parkland and 4 ha of more formally laid out gardens.
 These are the remains of the 121 ha of parkland that previously surrounded the house.

-The gardens and parkland are listed, Grade I, on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+Listing designations

+The gardens and parkland surrounding Montacute are listed, Grade I, on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+The house itself is also listed at this, the highest, grade, as are the two pavilions and the gateway flanking the East forecourt.
+The South lodge is listed at the next highest grade, II*.
+Other listed buildings on the estate, all designated Grade II, comprise: the New lodge and the Odcomb gate; the south-west and the north-west gates; the stables and the orangery adjacent to the house; and various architectural features in the gardens, including steps to the sunken garden, the pool and fountain in the North garden, a summer house restored by Lord Curzon, the North and East terraces, and two walled enclosures.